 - Mix the dry ingredients into the wet on low speed or by hand until just combined (batter will be thick due to the coconut flour

-- Transfer half the batter into the prepared loaf pan, then top with about 3 tbsp of caramel, followed by remaining batter and more caramel***
+Transfer half the batter into the prepared loaf pan, then top with about 3 tbsp of caramel, followed by remaining batter

-- Blend the crumb top ingredients together with a pastry blender until a thick crumb develops, then sprinkle over the top of the loaf to cover followed by another caramel drizzle
+- Blend the crumb top ingredients together with a pastry blender until a thick crumb develops, don't sprinkle it on just yet.

-- Cool in the loaf pan for about 15 minutes, then carefully remove the loaf from the pan using the overhanging parchment paper and transfer to a wire rack to cool completely before slicing.
-You can drizzle leftover caramel over the top to serve, if desired.
+Cool in the loaf pan for about 15 minutes, then carefully remove the loaf from the pan using the overhanging parchment paper and transfer to a wire rack to cool completely before slicing.
+Drizzle leftover caramel over the top to serve, if desired.
 Store leftovers covered in the refrigerator.
 Enjoy!!

 **If you don't want too much coconut flavor in your topping, use organic refined coconut oil, which is flavorless.

 ***You can top with as much as you want, being careful not to allow it to drizzle down the sides too much to avoid burning.